Why the Auto Transport Industry is Primarily Cash-on-Delivery

 Carriers have to be paid cash-on-delivery because it’s the only way their business model stays up.
 Cash, cashier’s check, or money order is all they accept; if they did checks, it’d be too easy to lose track of the money, and then the entire company would collapse because they can’t fuel the truck.
 Granted, this may seem a little…apocalyptic, but the theory is what matters, and that’s the main reason why the auto transport industry is primarily cash-on-delivery.
 Anything else just isn’t plausible.
 It’s also the easiest for most every customer – no need to wait for checks to clear, and their cars don’t end up being held hostage or simply stolen because if that happened the carrier wouldn’t get paid, now would he?
 Would you pay a carrier who didn’t deliver your vehicle the money you earmarked for delivering your vehicle?
 Of course not, no one would.
 This is another big reason why carriers only take cash-on-delivery: because many customers demand it.

-If you’re interested in getting a free auto transport quote, you can fill out our free online quote request form and get it right away.
+If you’re interested in getting free auto transport quotes, you can fill out our free online quote request form and have up to eight of them sent to your e-mail within about an hour.
+This is a great way to get multiple quotes for absolutely free, giving you the time you need and the resources at your fingertips to find the best company for your specific shipping needs.
 If you have questions about the industry, our website, or any of our advertisers, you can call us toll-free at 800-930-7417 and speak to a live representative.
 Our representatives can get you answers to your questions as well as get you your free quotes – all it takes is a phone call or some information inputted into a form.